F-Leveque/Paris_Prediction_Price_m2_based_on_coordinates_only/README.md

 ```
     $ python3 application_paris.py predict
 ```
-- Enter a adress in Paris, when asked, to obtain the prediction
+- Enter an adress in Paris, when asked, to obtain the prediction

 ##  Pretraitement
 The code is already detailed and explained, but the principal steps are the followgin :